 The Indian economy in general, and the agricultural sector in particular, are impacted by the level and timing of monsoon rainfall.
-Investments by the corporate sector in India are impacted by government policies and decisions including policies and decisions regarding awards of licenses, access to land, access to natural resources and the protection of the environment.
+Investments by the corporate sector in India are impacted by demand conditions in the global and Indian economy and government policies and decisions including policies and decisions regarding awards of licenses, access to land, access to natural resources and the protection of the environment.
 Economic growth in India is also influenced by inflation, interest rates, external trade and capital flows.
 The level of inflation or depreciation of the Indian rupee may limit monetary easing or cause monetary tightening by the Reserve Bank of India.
 Any increase in inflation, due to increases in domestic food prices or global prices of commodities, including crude oil, the impact of currency depreciation on the prices of imported commodities and additional pass through of higher fuel prices to consumers, or otherwise, may result in a tightening of monetary policy.
-For instance, during fiscal 2014, in response to a rise in inflation from 9.1% in April 2013 to 11.5% in November 2013, the Reserve Bank of India progressively raised the repo rate by 75 basis points from 7.25% to 8.0% during May 2013 to January 2014.
-The repo rate was thereafter maintained at 8.0% and then gradually reduced starting January 2015, with the last reduction of 25 basis points to 6.00% in August 2017.
+For instance, during fiscal 2014, in response to a rise in inflation from 9.1% in April 2013 to 11.5% in November 2013, the Reserve Bank of India progressively raised the reporate by 75 basis points from 7.25% to 8.0% during May 2013 to January 2014.
+The reporate was thereafter maintained at 8.0% and then gradually reduced starting January 2015 with an overall reduction of 200 basis points with the last reduction to 6.00% in August 2017.
+In fiscal 2019, the repo rate was raised by 50 basis points to 6.50%, with a 25 basis points increase each in June 2018 and August 2018.
+India has, in the past, experienced sustained periods of high inflation.
+A return to high rates of inflation with a resulting rise in interest rates, and any corresponding tightening of monetary policy may have an adverse effect on economic growth in India.